JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 - [CodeGPT Plus(legacy)](/docs/tutorial-ai-providers/codegpt_plus)

 :::

+## Chat Settings ⚙

+In this option, you can set the features of the provider, change the number of tokens, temperature and window memory.

 ### Max Token
 Tokens can be thought of as pieces of words.
 Before the API processes the prompts, the input is broken down into tokens.